r4victor/tenthousandmeters/content/blog/python_bts_11.md

 ('_abc', '_ast', '_codecs', '_collections', '_functools', '_imp', '_io', '_locale', '_operator', '_peg_parser', '_signal', '_sre', '_stat', '_string', '_symtable', '_thread', '_tracemalloc', '_warnings', '_weakref', 'atexit', 'builtins', 'errno', 'faulthandler', 'gc', 'itertools', 'marshal', 'posix', 'pwd', 'sys', 'time', 'xxsubtype')
 ```

 Frozen modules are too a part of the `python` executable, but they are written in Python.
-Python code is compiled to a code object and then the binary representation of the code object is incorporated into the executable.
+Python code is [compiled]({filename}/blog/python_bts_02.md) to a code object and then the binary representation of the code object is incorporated into the executable.
 The examples of frozen modules are `_frozen_importlib` and `_frozen_importlib_external` .
 Python freezes them because they implement the core of the import system and, thus, cannot be imported like other Python files.

 C extensions are a bit like built-in modules and a bit like Python files.
 On one hand, they are written in C or C++ and interact with Python via the [Python/C API](https://docs.python.org/3/c-api/index.html).
-On the other hand, they are not a part of the `python` executable but loaded dynamically during the import.
+On the other hand, they are not a part of the executable but loaded dynamically during the import.
 Some standard modules including `array`, `math` and `select` are C extensions.
 Many others including `asyncio`, `heapq` and `json` are written in Python but call C extensions under the hood.
 Technically, C extensions are shared libraries that expose a so called [initialization function](https://docs.python.org/3/extending/building.html#c.PyInit_modulename).
-They usually named like `modname.so`, but file extensions may be different depending on the platform.
-On my macOS, for example, any of these extensions will work: `.cpython-39-darwin.so`, `.abi3.so` and `.so`.
-On Windows, you'll see `.dll` and its variations.
+They usually named like `modname.so`, but the file extensions may be different depending on the platform.
+On my macOS, for example, any of these extensions will work: `.cpython-39-darwin.so`, `.abi3.so`, `.so`.
+And on Windows, you'll see `.dll` and its variations.

 Python bytecode files are typically live in a `__pycache__` directory alongside regular Python files.
 They are the result of compiling Python code to bytecode.
 More specifically, a `.pyc` file contains some metadata followed by a marshalled code object of a module.
 Its purpose is to reduce module's loading time by skipping the compilation stage.
-When Python imports a `.py` file, it first searches for a `.pyc` file in the `__pycache__` directory and executes it.
-If the `.pyc` file does not exist, Python compiles the code and creates it.
+When Python imports a `.py` file, it first searches for a corresponding `.pyc` file in the `__pycache__` directory and executes it.
+If the `.pyc` file does not exist, Python compiles the code and creates the file.

 However, we wouldn't call `.pyc` files modules if we couldn't execute and import them directly.
 Surprisingly, we can:

 ```pycon
 $ ls